Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Experiments

-We apply the PrNN learning procedure to all 20 examples taking small reservoirs ($N^\mathrm{res}\!\approx\!4$) and do not perform dimensionality reduction because the number series are too short for this.
-This also leads to more general functions which seems to be appropriate because number puzzles are usually presented to humans.
-The first 7 of 8 elements of each series is given as input.
-If the output of the learned network predicts the given input correctly, then the last (8-th) element is predicted (cf. Sect.~\ref{output}).
+We apply the LRNN learning procedure to all 20 number puzzles taking small reservoirs because the number series are short.
+As a side effect, this leads to learning more general functions, which seems to be fully adequate because number puzzles are usually presented to humans.
+The first 7 of 8 elements of each series are given as input.
+In each trial, we repeatedly generate LRNNs, until the RMSE is smaller than $\theta=0.1$.
+Then the last ($8^\text{th}$) element of the respective series is predicted (according to \cref{predict}) and rounded to the nearest integer because all considered number series are integer.

-Tab.~\ref{table} lists the percentages of correct predictions of the last element.
-The most frequently predicted last element (simple majority) is the correct one in most cases, namely 75\% for $N^\mathrm{res} = 4$.
-Exceptions are the series $S_8$ and $S_{15}$ which are the only series with definitions recurring to $f(t-2)$ but not $f(t-1)$.
-If we always add the previous values of the time series as clue to the input, then the correctness of the procedure can be increased significantly (to 95\% for $N^\mathrm{res} = 4$).
+\cref{table} lists the percentages of correct predictions of the last element for different settings.
+Here, the series with definitions recurring to $f(t-2)$ but not $f(t-1)$, e.g., $S_8$ and $S_{15}$, turned out to be the most difficult.
+If we add the previous values of the time series, i.e., $f(t-2)$, as clue to the input, then the correctness of the procedure increases significantly: For 19 of 20 number puzzles, the most frequently predicted last element (simple majority) is the correct one.
+It is predicted in 76.5\% on average over all trials and number puzzles.
+Let us remark that the whole evaluation with altogether $20 \cdot 50 \cdot 1000 = 1\,000\,000$ trials including possibly repeated network generation ran in only a few minutes on standard hardware.